Board of Trustees

 Sidney Brown

-SIDNEY R. BROWN is Chief Executive Officer of National Freight Industries (NFI), a premier integrated supply chain solutions company.
+SIDNEY R. BROWN is a third-generation owner and the Chief Executive Officer of NFI, a leading third-party supply chain solutions provider.

 Chansky

 Dr. Chansky received his medical degree from the University of Rochester School of Medicine.
 He completed his residency training in Internal Medicine at the Hospital of the University of Pennsylvania, where he moved on to serve as Chief Resident prior to coming to Cooper full time.
 He is board certified in both Internal Medicine and Emergency Medicine.
-Dr. Chansky has received many teaching awards for his commitment to academics from the Robert Wood Johnson Medical School (RWJMS) and CMSRU, where he has taught for more than three decades.
+Dr. Chansky has received many teaching awards for his commitment to academics from the Robert Wood Johnson Medical School (RWJMS) and CMSRU, where he has taught for almost four decades.
 He was inducted into the Masters Education Guild and appointed the inaugural Chair of Emergency Medicine at RWJ/UMDNJ – the first Camden Campus faculty member to be so honored.
-Most recently he received the Sol Sherry Teaching Award, was inducted into the Arnold Gold Humanism Society, and was appointed AOA honor society lead councilor at CMSRU.
+Most recently he received the Sol Sherry Teaching Award, was inducted into the Arnold Gold Humanism Society, and was founding AOA honor society lead councilor at CMSRU.
+This year was awarded the Outstanding Senior Physician Leadership Award by the Medical Staff of Cooper University Health Care.

 Leon Dembo